July 2024

 Joining as an Operations Controller Roland would be responsible for aircraft movements, all of the processes required for the aircraft to be able to fly including flight plans, fuel, landing and takeoff slots, limitations, positioning, crew duty hours, weather, rules in each airport, and potential crisis situations including industrial, political and military action.

 “My job is to make sure the experience is seamless for the client.
-Every day is different in my role!”
-He says.
-With LunaJets being a private aviation company, it’s expected that Roland must have worked with some very famous clients, though he remains tight-lipped, only hinting: “If you can think of someone famous, they have most likely flown with us!”
+Every day is different in my role!” he says.
+With LunaJets being a private aviation company, it’s expected that Roland must have worked with some very famous clients, though he remains tight-lipped.

-There are sometimes also unusual activities on board that wouldn’t occur on commercial flights, such as a client choosing to play golf on board before flying.
+He does, however, tell of the sometimes unusual activities on board that wouldn’t occur on commercial flights, such as a client choosing to play golf on board before flying.
 There can even be world-class catering provided on the plane with the best chefs in the industry and even tasting flights mid-air, though not all customers want the fine dining experience on their flight, “Very often many clients don't want us to provide them with exotic food, they will often want us to serve them KFC or McDonald’s!”

 To find out more about the amazing courses in our Department of Hospitality and Tourism, head to our dedicated department and School pages.